 Lubricant materials and tribochemistry

 The function of many lubricant materials is to reduce interfacial adhesion.
-In solid lubrication this is achieved by covering the surfaces by inert layers or coatings, while in boundary lubrication slippery “tribofilms” are formed in situ through tribochechemical reactions, i. e. reactions assisted by mechanical stresses, involving lubricant additives.
+This is achieved in either by covering the surfaces by inert layers such as MoS2 and coatings, as diamond or DLC, or by forming slippery “tribofilms” are formed in situ through tribochechemical reactions, i. e. reactions assisted by mechanical stresses, involving lubricant additives.